Four seared scallops served on a bed of couscous with diced apple, spinach, and red peppers, garnished with a sprig of dill in a white bowl.

 1. Season the scallops all over with salt and pepper.

-2. In a hot pan over high heat, add the oil until smoking and then add the scallops.
+2. In a hot pan over high heat, add the oil, heat until smoking, and then add the scallops.

 3. Cook approximately 1 minute per side, until deep brown caramelization is achieved.